jhudsl/OTTR_Template/getting_started.md

 If you do not wish to publish to Coursera and prefer this do not run, you may delete this section (but it shouldn't hurt anything to keep as is -- unless for some reason it causes you some troubles).

 Additionally, the Leanpub companion repository has a [Leanpub -> Coursera quiz conversion script](https://github.com/jhudsl/DaSL_Course_Template_Leanpub/blob/main/scripts/coursera_quiz_conversion.R) if you choose to create quizzes and publish on both Leanpub and Coursera.

-TODO: Fill in with instructions on how to actually publish on Coursera here (for both JH and non-JH folks).